samaradw/pin7/.github/steps/2-pin-discussion.md

 2. Click into the Discussion you just created.
 3. In the top right panel, look for the **Pin Discussion to…** option.
 4. Click it.
 If successful, your Discussion will now show a 📌 **Pinned** label.

-Once pinned, wait about 20 seconds and refresh this page to unlock the next step!
+5. Wait about 20 seconds then refresh this page (the one you're following instructions from) to automatically update to the next step.